Vyral/matthew-jaime/_posts/2019-07-22-5-ways-to-save-for-a-down-payment.md

 **2\.
 Assess your spending habits.** Don’t just make a rough audit of your monthly rent, utilities, insurance, and grocery costs.
 Look into your monthly bank and credit statements to see where your money is going.&nbsp;

 **3\.
 Unload your stuff.** This can be done locally or online.
-Even niche items can be sold locally or online with services like Craigslist or ebay.
+Even niche items can be sold locally or online with services like Craigslist or eBay.
 You might not be sitting on a fortune, but in combination with your savings, it will make a difference.

 **4\.
 Downsize your apartment.** Moving from a 3-bedroom to a 2-bedroom can save lots of cash without sacrificing too much space.
 It can also help you purge more unnecessary belongings.
 The smaller space creates lower heating and cooling bills, too.